library(tidyverse)

 Made a prediction about how well you’d do on a quiz and turned that into a prior distribution

-Learned about different types of priors: confident, unsure, and pessimistic
+Learned about different types of priors: confident, undecided, and pessimistic

 Updated your prior using data from the quiz to get a posterior distribution